 Finance and Family Strain

 Heavy drinking can also lead to money problems in the family.
 Many who abuse the substance struggle to maintain relationships, alcohol at work is no exception.
 Alcoholics often struggle to continue with their jobs to the full extent, and possibly even stop attending.
 Many abusers of the substance lose their jobs and create financial issues for their families.
-This is one of the most challenging social consequences of alcohol, as it is often difficult to regain employment and losing a job creates a downward spiral for both the alcoholic and the family.
+This is one of the most challenging social consequences of alcohol, as it is often difficult to regain employment and to lose a job creates a downward spiral for both the alcoholic and the family.
 For this reason, there are arguments for social security disability for alcohol abuse.

 Alcohol’s Impact on Youth – the Future of Society Endangered